NukentyGit/University-projects/project5/README.md

 ## 🎯 Objectives

-- Load and preprocess image datasets for CNN training
+- Load and preprocess image datasets for both SVM and CNN training
-- Build a **flexible and tunable CNN** with convolutional blocks, dropout, batch normalization and dense layers
+- Build an **interpretable SVM model** and a **flexible and tunable CNN** with convolutional blocks, dropout, batch normalization and dense layers
-- Tune hyperparameters (filters, dropout rates, dense units, learning rate) using **Keras Tuner**
+- Study the behaviour of the SVM model across crucial hyperparameter (C, kernel, ganmma).
+For CNN, tune hyperparameters (filters, dropout rates, dense units, learning rate) using **Keras Tuner**
-- Apply **EarlyStopping** and **TensorBoard** for efficient training and monitoring
+- Apply different values of the parameters in order to mitigate the overfiting in SVM.
+For the CNN, apply **EarlyStopping** and **TensorBoard** for efficient training and monitoring
-- Evaluate model performance with accuracy, learning curves, confusion matrix and classification metrics (Precision, Recall, F1-score)
+- Evaluate both the models performance with Accuracy, learning curves, Confusion Matrix and classification metrics (Precision, Recall, F1-score)
 - Save the trained CNN for future inference or further experiments

 ---